 Opinion polls can research various topics, from politics to pop culture.
-And while they may seem like a relatively recent invention, opinion polls have been around for centuries.
+And while they may seem like a relatively recent invention, opinion polls have existed for centuries.

-So next time you ask for your opinion, remember that you’re taking part in a long and rich history.
+So next time you ask for your opinion, remember you’re participating in a long and rich history.

 An opinion poll is a way of determining what people think about something.
-You ask a group of people their opinion on something, and then you can see how many people agree or disagree with it.
+You ask a group of people their opinion, and then you can see how many agree or disagree.